macgibbons/sql-professional/book-3-carnival-transactions/chapters/TRANSACTIONS.md

 ```
 ## Savepoint

 A savepoint allows you to define a special mark within the transaction.
 You can then use the savepoint to do a partial rollback.
+You would can undo the changes up to a savepoint.

 ```sql
 -- start a transaction